 Error 404 - File Not Found.

-Please return to our home page, or you can wait to be redirected in 15 seconds.
+Please to return to our home page, or you can wait to be redirected in 15 seconds.

-The above example is used to guide visitors from the 404 error page to the homepage of the website.
-This will also help the website retain users instead of confusing them and eventually leaving.
-This example may not always be the best solution, but it can be very effective for visitors looking for content on your site.
+The above example is used to guide visitors from the 404 error page to the home page of the website.
+This will also help the website retain users, rather than letting them feel confused and eventually leave.
+This example may not always be the best solution, but it is very effective for tourists to find the content on your website.

 Make sure the 404 error page works

-You can test whether the 404 error page works by entering a page that your page does not exist.
+You can test whether the 404 error page is valid by typing a page that does not exist on your web page.
 (The red part is your homepage address) For example: http://www.yourwebsitedomain.com/test404page.php

-This will open your 404 error page, otherwise the test failed.
+This will open your 404 error page, if not, the test failed.

-If it happens that your server doesn't automatically open 404.php, you can get support by modifying .htaccess.
-Find the .htaccess file in the WordPress installation address and add the following code:
+If it happens that your server does not automatically open 404.php, you can get support by modifying .htaccess.
+Find the .htaccess file at the wordpress installation address and add the following code:

 ErrorDocument 404 /index.php?error=404

-If your WordPress is not installed in the root directory of ftp, but is installed in an ftp subfolder, you must modify the .htaccess file to: (YOURSUBFOLDERNAME, referring to the name of the subfolder)
+If your wordpress is not installed in the root directory of ftp, but is installed in the ftp subfolder, you must modify the .htaccess file to: (YOURSUBFOLDERNAME, referring to the name of the subfolder)

 ErrorDocument 404 /YOURSUBFOLDERNAME/index.php?error=404

 This will call your 404.php file.
-Below is a complete code demonstration that teaches you how to use 404.php to help users find what they are looking for.
-Give them as much information as possible to entice them to continue browsing other pages.
+Below is a complete code demonstration that teaches you to use 404.php to help users find what they originally wanted.
+Feed back some information to them as much as possible to attract them to continue browsing other pages.

 404 Error